Introduction to optimization methods for training SciML models: Beyond first-order optimization

+for the search direction $p_k$, which is computationally challenging due to both the memory and computational cost of forming and inverting $H(\theta_k)$.

-Hessian-free inexact Newton-Krylov methods~\cite{knoll2004jacobian} provide a scalable means of incorporating curvature information without explicitly forming or storing the Hessian.
-Rather than solving the Newton system
+Hessian-free inexact Newton--Krylov methods~\cite{knoll2004jacobian} provide a scalable means of incorporating curvature information without explicitly forming or storing the Hessian.
+Rather than solving~\eqref{eq:search_dir_newton} exactly, these methods compute an approximate Newton step satisfying

-accurately, these methods compute an approximate Newton step using an iterative Krylov solver, e.g., the conjugate gradient method.
-Provided that the linear systems are solved to a tolerance that is progressively tightened as the iterations proceed, inexact Newton methods can achieve superlinear convergence~\cite{dembo1982inexact}.
+with $\eta>0$, using an iterative Krylov solver (e.g., conjugate gradient), which requires only matrix-vector products $H(\theta_k)v$.
+If the tolerance $\eta$ is progressively tightened as the iterations proceed, inexact Newton methods achieve superlinear convergence~\cite{dembo1982inexact}.
+A concrete example is the \emph{Eisenstat--Walker} choice of $\eta$, given as~\cite{eisenstat1996choosing}

+which adapts $\eta_k$ automatically based on how well the previous linear system was solved, avoiding both over-solving and under-solving.

-A key advantage of this approach is that Krylov solvers require only Hessian-vector products.
-This is particularly attractive in SciML, where Hessian-vector products can often be computed efficiently using automatic differentiation or adjoint techniques.
-Although each Hessian-vector product is typically comparable in cost to a gradient evaluation, the improved convergence behavior can often compensate for the additional per-iteration cost.
-Such ideas have recently been employed for regression problems in SCiML~\cite{zampini2024petscml}, demonstrating higher model accuracy or lower computational costs, compared to adaptive first-order methods.
+A key advantage of Newton--Krylov methods is that Krylov solvers require only Hessian-vector products.
+This is particularly attractive in ML, where Hessian-vector products can often be computed efficiently using automatic differentiation or adjoint techniques.
+Such ideas have recently been employed for regression problems in SciML~\cite{zampini2024petscml}, demonstrating higher model accuracy or lower computational cost than adaptive first-order methods.